nunquen/ravenpack_test/step_by_step.md

     - All string comparisson is done with lowercase to avoid typo errors.

 ### Refactoring
-    - Create adapters
-        - file_adapter
+    - New project structure:
+        - config: all configuration required for the project to run
+        - models: define the basic data structure
+        - adapters: base on abastract classes, the item fetching and saving is disconnected from service layer
+        - service: holds business logic
             - CustomsDetectorSoftware
                 - universe_memory: implement read and store
+        - tests: pytest testing using fixtures and parametrize functionalities.

 ### Introduce best practices: lint, exception handling, etc.
 ### Include precommit: black, lint and flake8.